chombo-discharge/chombo-discharge/docs/Sphinx/source/Source/ChomboBasics.rst

 To fully understand this documentation the user should be familiar with ``Chombo``.
 This documentation uses class names from ``Chombo`` and the most relevant ``Chombo`` data structures are summarized here.
-What follows is a *very* brief introduction to these data structures, for in-depth explanations please see the ``Chombo`` manual.
+What follows is a *very* brief introduction to these data structures, for in-depth explanations please see the `Chombo manual <https://github.com/applied-numerical-algorithms-group-lbnl/Chombo_3.2/tree/master/doc>`_.

 Real
 ----